-Check out the Invisible Ties Audio Drama! - https://www.youtube.com/watch?v=gjSR_Tl7SPU
+Check out what little we did of the Invisible Ties Audio Drama! - https://www.youtube.com/watch?v=gjSR_Tl7SPU

 Follow me on Twitter! - https://twitter.com/metalloverCAB